 The sun is shining and the great outdoors is calling.

-Pack your shades, slap on the sunscreen and prepare to make your way through the list of the best things to do in the North on a sunny day.
+Pack a picnic and prepare to make your way through the list of the best things to do in the North on a sunny day.

 From the coast to city breaks, rooftop eateries to daredevil fairground rides, there’s truly something for everyone.
 Whether you’re flying solo or with the kids in tow, check out our top tips below…